 Does OpenVPN Work in China?
 Yes

-OpenVPN is one of the few protocols that work from inside China's mainland and can bypass the Great Firewall.
-In fact, most VPNs that use OpenVPN recommend you use the TCP protocol when you want to bypass geoblocks in China.
+OpenVPN is one of the few protocols that work from inside China's mainland, according to its customer support.
+In fact, most VPNs that use OpenVPN recommend you use the TCP protocol in China.

 But a VPN’s ability to work in China also depends on the servers you use and encryption protocols.
-Reliable VPNs, such as ExpressVPN, have vast server networks and top-of-the-line security which allows you to access anything you want, even if you are in China.
+Reliable VPNs, such as ExpressVPN, have vast server networks and top-of-the-line security which enables it to securely access content from anywhere, even in China.

 Simultaneous Device Connections — Unlimited